- “Superfood” is essentially a marketing term used to sell healthy foods as supplements or encourage people to buy more of them.

-Similar to brown rice, quinoa is a low-calorie option filled with both protein and fiber so you’ll feel full in fewer calories.
+If you can’t handle the gluten in barley, quinoa is a great low-calorie replacement filled with both protein and fiber so you’ll feel more full on fewer calories.

-A 3oz serving of salmon has over 20 grams of protein, along with a large dose of omega-3 fats.
-With that high protein content you won’t be tempted to snack after dinner.
+A 3 ounce serving of salmon has over 20 grams of protein, along with a large dose of omega-3 fats.

-My favorite way to eat sardines is from a recipe I found in Chow.
-All you have to do is combine smoked sardines with cottage cheese, greek yogurt, and the juice of one lemon to make a delicious pate.
-This is equivalent to a smoked fish dip without having the added calories of the mayo.
+One way to eat sardines is to combine smoked sardines with cottage cheese, greek yogurt, and the juice of one lemon.
+This is equivalent to a smoked fish dip without having the added calories of mayo.

 Cinnamon is great for adding flavor to otherwise “boring” foods like oatmeal.